macmartins/movie-list/README.md

 ### **Client**
 **Note**: This section can be skipped if you don't want a seperate CLI for the client, however whenever you change something it won't update it since the hosted application is the most recent build (Static).<br>
-I recommend having 2 CLI's for the server and client, guaranteeing you're running are at runtime.<br><br>
+I recommend having 2 CLI's for the server and client, guaranteeing you're running at runtime.<br><br>
 Last but not least, let's handle the client setup:

 1. Open another CLI window, navigate to the client folder using: `cd client`